 Happy Valentine’s Day from Greenbrier Christian Academy!
 Our halls have a pink hue today as we celebrate Valentine’s Day and think about the greatest gift of love ever.
 We love you, Jesus!

 The week kicked off with “Monster’s University” Monday, with our GCA Gators wearing their favorite college gear.
 We saw friends, teachers, and even whole classes twinning it on Twin Tuesday (inspired by The Parent Trap) and Wednesday may have gone down as the most comfortable day at school ever as students finally got a pajama themed “Sleeping Beauty” day!
-The halls filled with Hawaiian shirts and flower leis for “Lilo and Stich” Hawaiian day and the week wrapped up with “Tick Tock Croc” Friday as we represented our Gator pride in Orange and Blue Gator wear!
+The halls filled with Hawaiian shirts and flower leis for “Lilo and Stich” Hawaiian day and the week wrapped up with “Tick Tock Croc” Friday as we represent our Gator pride in Orange and Blue Gator wear!

 Thank you to all who donated food for our annual Hope for the Holidays Union Mission food drive.
 We were able to bless the Union Mission with a truckload of food to help feed the homeless in our area.
 Our Collegiate Beta Club students helped sort and pack over thirty boxes of food and goods donated toward the drive by our GCA students and families.